Dans-labs/dariah/docs/Architecture.md

 * *selector* functions (one or more as named exports); their names always start with `get`;
   `get` as in: "get a fragment of the whole state".
 * *helper* functions (some of which do not have to be exported).
+  Quite often their names start with `compile` as in "compile the state data into something that may component can readily consume".

-Such a *duck* ties in very well with the way that React components can be connected to the state.
+Such a *duct* ties in very well with the way that React components can be connected to the state.
 The idiomatic approach is to write your component as a pure, stateless function, even if it needs state.
 When it does need to read the state, assume that your component will receive that information as *properties*.
 And when it needs to modify the state, assume that it will receive callbacks, also as *properties*, to dispatch actions.